-The most quantitative finance exam is SOA Exam FM at 85.6% pure-numeric multiple choice.
-The least quantitative is CPA ISC at 0%, followed by CPA AUD at 0.2% and Series 63 at 0.7%.
-Across 35 finance credentials, the FreeFellow team measured the % of multiple-choice questions where all answer choices are pure numeric (currency, percent, decimal).
+The most quantitative finance exam is SOA Exam P at 90.2% pure-numeric multiple choice, with SOA Exam FM right behind at 88.5%.
+The least quantitative is CPA ISC at 0.2%, followed by CPA AUD at 0.4% and Series 63 at 0.8%.
+Across 40 finance credentials, the FreeFellow team measured the % of multiple-choice questions where all answer choices are pure numeric (currency, percent, decimal).
 This is the only cross-credential dataset of question-format computational density we are aware of.

 The most common question I get from candidates picking a finance credential is some version of "how math-heavy is this exam."
 The honest answer varies a lot by credential, and even within the same family (CFA L1 vs L2, FRM Part 1 vs Part 2) it varies more than people expect.

-I measured this directly.
-Across the FreeFellow question bank (45,671 multiple-choice questions covering 35 finance credentials), I classified each question by whether every answer choice is a pure numeric value (currency, percent, decimal, scientific notation, with optional LaTeX wrapping).
-That fraction is a clean proxy for "this question requires computational reasoning to answer" because you cannot pick a numeric answer by reading prose alone, you have to derive a number.
+So I measured it directly.
+Across the FreeFellow question bank (41,799 multiple-choice questions covering 40 finance credentials), I classified each question by whether every answer choice is a pure numeric value (currency, percent, decimal, scientific notation, with optional LaTeX wrapping).
+That fraction is a clean proxy for "this question requires computational reasoning to answer," because you cannot pick a numeric answer by reading prose alone.
+You have to derive a number.

-Not a perfect proxy.
-A few caveats explained in the methodology section below.
+It is not a perfect proxy.
+A few caveats sit in the methodology section below.
 But it gives you a more honest picture than the exam outlines, which tend to describe content categories without telling you how the questions are actually shaped.

 For a job-mapping and family-comparison view, see the Finance Credentials Map cornerstone post.
 This page is the data view.